Tonbandgerät

 When encoded, the least significant bit indicates the sign of the value, with

 by one) give the magnitude of the value.
-The only exception is INT64_MIN
+The only exception is INT64_MIN, whose magnitude would

 This is done to efficiently encode small negative integers, which would otherwise always require 10 bytes after varlen encoding due to the set MSB in the twos-complement representation of negative values.